Our committee features individuals from all walks of life, from Students to Accountants;

-Reece Learmouth is the South East Essex Green Party Secretary and Equality & Diversity Officer and is an avid environmental activist.
+Reece Learmouth is the South East Essex Green Party Secretary and one of the Equality & Diversity Officers.

 A Medical Professional by trade, Reece is also an accomplished musician, and can often be found at all manner of live music gigs.

 Reece is a passionate advocate for Womens' Rights, is a proud member of the LGBTIQA+ community, and is also a keen cyclist.

 Reece has been in Southend since 2008 and believes strongly in echoing the voices of the minority, ensuring equality and justice for all.